 He came to Ohio State from the University of Illinois at Chicago to build a psychiatry and behavioral health program that bases treatment and intervention for different illnesses and patient populations based on brain function and conducts research through the lens of resilience.

-Phan says nearly half of the patients who undergo standard treatments for anxiety, depression and PTSD do not respond adequately.
+Phan says nearly half of the patients who undergo standard treatments for anxiety disorders, depression and PTSD do not respond adequately.
 In their research program, they balance the study of patients who do not respond favorably to interventions with the study of the other half who do.
 This helps them better understand how they can use the brain to explain this variability in treatment response and guide patients toward treatments that work.